StreetOfCode/discord-bot/docs/CONTRIBUTING.md

 - File a Pull Request (PR) with a number of well-defined clearly described commits (following what is described in [this article](https://chris.beams.io/posts/git-commit/) is a good start).
 Multiple commits per PR are allowed, but please do not include revert commits, etc. Use rebase.
-- Make sure that the code is well formatted - use `iSort` and `Black` for that:
+- Make sure that the code is well formatted - use `iSort` and `Black` for that.
+You can either setup your editor to use them or run:

 ```
 pipenv shell